Skip to main content

 Before: "Bloom Scented Candle - Rose" After: "Rose Scented Candle, Home Gift, 40hr Burn, Rose Bloom, 250ml"

 The occasion signal ("Home Gift") and the use-case spec ("40hr Burn") route gifting-intent traffic correctly.
 "Rose scented candle gift" is a purchasing query.
 "Rose candle" is a browsing query.
 The title determines which one you appear for.
+Home fragrance shares this scent-language problem with perfume - Google Ads for perfume brands is built around it.

 Offer feed attributes for gift-with-purchase